LukasForst/katlib/README.md

 byteBuffer.applyIf(shouldReadInt) { getInt() }
 ```

-* `isUUID` - returns true if given string is UUID
+* `isUuid` - returns true if given string is UUID
-* `iSURL` - returns true if give string is URL (with some limitations, see docs)
+* `isUrl` - returns true if give string is URL (with some limitations, see docs)
 * `getEnv` - shortcut for `System.getenv`
 * `newLine` - shortcut for `System.lineSeparator`
 * `ByteArray.toUuid` - Read ByteArray as two longs and combine the to UUID

 #### [Services](src/main/kotlin/pw/forst/katlib/Services.kt)

-* `TimeProvider` - Interface providing access to current time via `now` method, very useful when mocking
+* `TemporalProvider` - Interface providing access to current time via `now` method, very useful when mocking